-- Education and Skills Funding Agency Conditions of Funding Agreement - The Code of Conduct for Members of the Corporation - Eversheds' annotated office copy of the Instrument and Articles of Government.
+- DfE of Funding Agreement - The Code of Conduct for Members of the Corporation - Eversheds' annotated office copy of the Instrument and Articles of Government.

-In addition to the documents referred to above, the Clerk will have regard to developing custom and practice in the conduct of the work of the Corporation.
+In addition to the documents referred to above, the Director of Governance will have regard to developing custom and practice in the conduct of the work of the Corporation.